ookcode/TinyPNGHelper/README.md

 * First download TinyPNGHelper.crx
 * Open Chrome->Settings->Extensions
 * Drag TinyPNGHelper.crx into extensions
-* Click allow,you will see the panda icon in top right corner
+* Click allow, you will see the panda icon in top right corner

 ## How To Use
 * Open https://tinypng.com/